 Revised June 2021

 An EU is an insurance unit structure that consists of all insurable acreage of the same insured crop in the county in which you have a share on the date coverage begins for the crop year.
 EUs are available for crops and counties where the actuarial documents specify availability.

 EU must be elected, on or before the earliest sales closing date (SCD), on an Application or Policy Change Form and remains in effect from year-to-year.

-- Enterprise Unit by Practice
+- EU by Practice or Type

-- Irrigation practice: irrigated and non-irrigated practices; or
+- Irrigation practice: irrigated and non-irrigated practices;

-In order to qualify for EU, you:
+To qualify for an EU, you:

 - Must have at least two sections, section equivalents, FSA farm numbers, or units established by written unit agreement or unit division option, whichever are the basis for optional units;

 - May combine two or more of the parcels above, (for example, a portion of the acreage is located in an area where sections are the basis for optional units and another portion of the acreage is located in an area where FSA farm numbers are the basis for optional units);